William Goetz: Career

 In 1932, Goetz received the financial support necessary from his new father-in-law, Louis B. Mayer, to become a minor partner with Joseph Schenck, the former president of United Artists, and Darryl F. Zanuck from Warner Bros. to create Twentieth Century Pictures.
 Zanuck was named president, and Goetz served as vice-president.

 Successful from the very beginning, their 1934 film The House of Rothschild was nominated for Academy Award for Best Picture.
 In 1935, Twentieth Century bought the financially strapped Fox Films to create 20th Century Fox.

 Goetz served as vice president of 20th Century Fox, but in 1942, he took charge of the studio temporarily when Zanuck, a veteran of World War I, joined the United States military effort in World War II.
 Goetz liked the top role in the company, and after Zanuck returned, relationships became strained.

 In 1943, Goetz resigned to form his own independent company with Leo Spitz, a former lawyer who worked as a movie company advisor.
 Their partnership, International Pictures, ended its short-lived existence when they made a deal in July 1946 to merge with the British Rank Organisation's distribution arm and Universal Pictures.

 Goetz was made president and placed in charge of production for the newly merged Universal-International studio.
 Although one of the studio executives who formulated the 1947 Waldorf Statement, Goetz later softened his stand on the issue.

 In 1949, Goetz called upon his close friendship with MCA head Lew Wasserman, one of the more powerful agents in Hollywood.

 They revolutionized the motion picture industry when they agreed to a deal where James Stewart was signed to a profit participation deal to act in a Universal film.
 In lieu of a salary for his performance, Stewart was guaranteed half of the film's profits, and the concept was negotiated for other stars who recognized the value of their own box-office drawing power.

-Universal-International was acquired by Decca Records in late 1951, and Goetz was replaced by Edward Muhl in 1953.
-After leaving Universal, Goetz became an independent producer.
-He made 1957's Sayonara, which was nominated for an Academy Award for Best Picture.
-He signed a six-picture deal with Columbia Pictures and produced Me and the Colonel, They Came to Cordura, The Mountain Road, Song Without End and Cry for Happy.
+In 1953, two years after Decca Records acquired the studio, Goetz was replaced by Edward Muhl in his position at Universal-International.
+Becoming an independent producer and making Sayonara, a 1957 film nominated for an Academy Award for Best Picture, he signed a six-picture deal with Columbia Pictures and produced Me and the Colonel, They Came to Cordura, The Mountain Road, Song Without End and Cry for Happy.

 Personal life

 Marriage and children

-In March 1930, Goetz married Edith Mayer (1905–1988), daughter of Metro-Goldwyn-Mayer studio head Louis B. Mayer – who was initially less than enthusiastic at the match.
+In March 1930, Goetz married Edith Mayer (1905–1988), daughter of Metro-Goldwyn-Mayer studio head Louis B. Mayer – who was less than enthusiastic at the match.
 The couple had two daughters, Judith and Barbara.
 Goetz and Mayer remained married until his death in 1969.

 Goetz's sister-in-law was theatrical producer Irene Mayer Selznick.
 Goetz's brother-in-law was film producer David O. Selznick to whom Irene was married from April 1930 to 1949.